-The next step was to build the capacity of credible young leaders and influencers to counter ISIS, related groups, and violent extremism both online and offline in identified affected communities to develop quality, credible, and culturally-resonant local language content.
+Since the beginning of the project, staff has concentrated on building the capacity of credible young leaders and influencers to counter ISIS, related groups, and violent extremism both online and offline in identified affected communities to develop quality, credible, and culturally-resonant local language content.
 We trained 10 trainers to lead local language Tech Camps in target areas across Mindanao.
 These 10 trainers have become key CVE influencers and messengers and are now leading subsequent five-day Tech Camp programs in various locations that aim to engage and recruit youth leaders and CVE actors.
 Tech Camp participants are chosen from the target geographic zones based on existing commitment, activities, and knowledge in the areas of CVE, social influencing, technology for development, media training, and community peacebuilding and social cohesion.

 Following the Tech Camps, we sponsor annual hackathon competitions for Tech Camp graduates and the general public, in which individuals form groups to develop targeting messaging campaigns and other tech-driven solutions in response to identified CVE themes.
 Hackathon participants use the skills and tools learned in the Tech Camps.
 Winning projects are awarded small grants to develop and implement campaigns and tech-driven projects that engage vulnerable and/or tech-savvy youth as CVE, tech, and social change leaders.

 Also at the end of each Tech Camp, we identify 20 high-performing graduates to become Peace Promotion Fellows and participate in a six-month fellowship program.
 We provide ongoing mentoring, a monthly stipend, and support as they develop and implement innovative CVE messaging projects that include tech strategies and community-based interventions.

 Click on the images below to learn about some of our Peace Promotion Fellows and their projects.